 4. Take a Stroll in Mehtab Bagh

-Emperor Babar built Mehtab Bagh, a Persian-style landscape compound.
-The appealing garden, complete with airy shelters marble walkways, fountains, and ponds, is a green retreat where you may enjoy a few hours hidden from the tourist crowd while still enjoying breathtaking views of the Taj Mahal.
+Emperor Babar built Mehtab Bagh a Persian-style landscape compound.
+The appealing garden, complete with airy shelters marble walkways, fountains, and ponds, is a green retreat.
+I enjoyed a few hours hidden from the tourist crowd while enjoying breathtaking views of the Taj Mahal.
+If you’re a photographer, it’s one of the greatest places to get some great views of the Taj Mahal in Agra, especially at sunrise.

 Is There a Dark Side to this Love Story?

 As you look in amazement at the Taj Mahal, it’s soothing to know that the Indian government is working hard to protect its iconic grandeur from the rigours of time, tourist traffic, and environmental damage.
+Alas, this is one of the globe’s seven wonders, a highly emotional monument that has captivated tourists for almost 500 years, and unquestionably the most magnificent edifice I have ever witnessed.

 After Shah Jahan died, his daughter wished to lay his body close to her dead mother in the Taj Mahal, and she planned the whole activity contrary to her brother’s desires.
 This additionally meant that she had destroyed the building’s pristine symmetry by enabling them to be reconciled.